tardate/LittleArduinoProjects/Electronics101/555Timer/AircraftNavigationLights/README.md

 These apparently simulate [anti-collision strobe lights](https://en.wikipedia.org/wiki/Navigation_light#Aviation_navigation_lights) for aircraft.

-After a few tweaks found the circuit works reasonably well, however it is very touchy and component values need to be carefully selected in order ot get the timing right.
+After a few tweaks found the circuit works reasonably well, however it is very touchy and component values need to be carefully selected in order to get the timing right.

-To show the circuit off a littly better, I fashioned a little aeroplane model from some popsicle sticks that sits proudly atop a 9V battery.
+To show the circuit off a little better, I fashioned a little aeroplane model from some popsicle sticks that sits proudly atop a 9V battery.

 ## Construction